HankelBao/PyPse/README.md

 * Available in Windows and Linux
 * Continuously developing

-I am senior high students learning A2 Computer Science currently, and I am new to comiplers.
+I am senior high students learning A2 Computer Science currently, and I am new to compilers.
 The project is still under heavy developing.
 Feel free to raise issues or contribute.

 ![demo_screenshot](screenshots/demo_screenshot.png)